Housing Choice and Project-Based

 In general, the family's income may not exceed 50% of the median income for the county or metropolitan area in which the family chooses to live.

-Households with members who have a criminal history including violent or drug-related criminal activity, theft, identity theft, and other crimes against persons or property may not be eligible for assistance from the program.
+Households with members who have a criminal history including Meth production in a public housing program or Life-Time Sex Offender status may not be eligible for assistance from the program.

 Families are screened for eligibility when they reach the top of the waiting list.